- Why Things Go Right – Why Things Go Wrong

 - Civil Liability for Public or Private Safety Organizations

 - Graham’s Rules for the Application of Effective Discipline

 - Graham’s Rules for the Enhancement of Courtroom Testimony

 Gordon Graham, J.D., also a Law Enforcement Officer.

-Graham’s education as a Risk Manager and experience as a practicing attorney, coupled with his extensive background in law enforcement, have allowed him to rapidly become recognized as a leading in both private and public sector organizations with multiple areas of expertise.
+Graham’s education as a Risk Manager and experience as a practicing attorney, coupled with his extensive background in law enforcement, have allowed him to rapidly become recognized as a leader in private and public sector organizations with multiple areas of expertise.

 Gordon has proudly served as a motorcycle officer for his first ten years.

-He helped design the first DUI task force, assisted in the development of the DRE (drug recognition program), was an instructor in the initial
+He helped design the first DUI task force, assisted in developing the DRE (drug recognition program), and was an instructor in the initial.

 “Mod I and II” Haz Mat program, and wrote his first of many technical papers: “PCP–An Officer’s Survival Guide.”